codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-1-simple-navbar.md

 ### 3. Give `#logo` unique style

-This part is optional and it depends on your own style.
-I'm just making a simple style as an example.
-The `width` of `#logo` depends on its content (long or short text).
+This part is optional and it depends on your own style, you may want to use an image or text as my example.

 `CSS code:`
 <script src="https://gist.github.com/codenart/a81aee456a27710a997d07dea5587f37.js">